omwn/omw-data/wns/en/en16-README.md

   - *Serbian* (`02731460-a`)
   - *Siamese* (`02854550-a`)

+* A `pertainym` relation on *animatedly* (`00258752-r`) is corrected to target a sense instead of a synset.
+This patch is required to ensure the WN-LMF file is valid.

 * The 'verb group' relation (`$` pointer) is mapped to 'similar'.
 These were merged in the WN-LMF format and are completely distinguishable by looking at the part-of-speech.